-By the end of the rotation clerks will be expected to:
+By the end of the rotation, clerks will be expected to:

 - 1. Perform an appropriate observed history on a patient, using a patient and family-centered approach, presenting with a problem not limited to List 1, 2, and 3. - 2.
-Performance of an appropriate observed physical examination on a patient presenting with a problem, using a patient and family-centered approach, not limited to List 1, 2, and 3. - 3.
+Perform an appropriate observed physical examination on a patient presenting with a problem, using a patient and family-centered approach, not limited to List 1, 2, and 3. - 3.
 Develop a relevant, prioritized differential diagnosis through clinical reasoning and integration of clinical information for a problem from List 1. - 4.
-Select and interpret results of appropriate and evidence-informed diagnostic tests in the evaluation of patients with a problem from List 1, and propose initial management plan with consideration of patient context . - 5.
-Develop and apply an appropriate evidence informed treatment or management plan, including where appropriate pharmacologic and/or non-pharmacologic strategies, multidisciplinary care, patient self-management and follow-up plans for patients with conditions and/or complications related to the conditions from List 2. - 6.
-Actively participate in the following patient encounters from List 3.
+Select and interpret results of appropriate and evidence-informed diagnostic tests in the evaluation of patients with a problem from List 1 and propose an initial management plan with consideration of patient context . - 5.
+Develop and apply appropriate evidence informed treatment or management plan, including where appropriate pharmacologic and/or non-pharmacologic strategies, multidisciplinary care, patient self-management and follow-up plans for patients with conditions and/or complications related to the conditions from List 2. - 6.
+Actively participate in the following patient encounters from List 3^{}.
 Understand normal development and aging processes and recognize deviations from the norm. - 7.
 Describe evidence-informed principles of surveillance and screening for the normal/healthy population and for at-risk populations. - 8.
-Perform each of the following: a pap smear, breast examination, rectal exam, otoscopy, Plot and interpret growth curve, and BMI, Perform and interpret vital signs.

-- 9. Identify the four principles of family medicine. - 10.
-Describe how the four principles of family medicine differ from other speciality. - 11.
+Perform each of the following: a pap smear, breast examination, rectal exam, otoscopy, plot and interpret growth curve and BMI, perform and interpret vital signs. - 9.
+Identify the four principles of family medicine. - 10.
+Describe how the four principles of family medicine differ from other specialities. - 11.
 Differentiate between rural and urban family medicine from the perspective of the physician. - 12.
 Differentiate between rural and urban family medicine from the perspective of the patient. - 13.
 Discuss reportable illnesses. - 14.
 Discuss advantages of pharmacologic and non-pharmacologic treatment based on patient's context and issues.
-(Medical Expert, Communicator, Collaborator)

-- 1. Maintain clear, accurate, and appropriate records of clinical encounters.
-(Communicator) - 2.
+- 1. Maintain clear, accurate, and appropriate records of clinical encounters. - 2.
 Present clinical encounters/patient presentations effectively including differential diagnoses, management plans and disposition. - 3.
-Communicate in a language easily understood by patients and family members.
-(Communicator) - 4.
+Communicate in a language easily understood by patients and family members. - 4.
 Communicate in a culturally competent and sensitive manner.

-(Communicator, Professional) - 5.
-Participate in obtaining informed consent.
-(Communicator, Medical Expert)
+5. Participate in obtaining informed consent.

-- 1. Collaborate with members of the health care team to provide safe, comprehensive care for patients.
-(Collaborator) - 2.
-Recognize and respect the diversity of roles of all members of the interdisciplinary team and their respective expertise.
-(Collaborator) - 3.
-Collaborate with appropriate community resources and other professional services such as OT, social work, public health nurse, etc. (Medical Expert, Communicator, Collaborator)
+- 1. Collaborate with members of the health care team to provide safe, comprehensive care for patients. - 2.
+Recognize and respect the diversity of roles of all members of the interdisciplinary team and their respective expertise. - 3.
+Collaborate with appropriate community resources and other professional services such as OT, social work, public health nurse, etc.

-- 1. Manage workload effectively.
-(Leader) - 2.
+- 1. Manage workload effectively. - 2.
 Identify and address potential barriers to efficient and safe workflow.
-(Leader)

-- 1. Recognize cultural and socio-economic issues that impact patient and population health.
-(Health Advocate) - 2.
+- 1. Recognize cultural and socio-economic issues that impact patient and population health. - 2.
 Identify vulnerable individuals/populations and develop plans for care that are sensitive to their needs.
-(Health advocate)

-- 1. Practice evidence informed medicine.
-(Scholar) - 2.
-Identify and utilize appropriate evidenced based resources and critical appraisal strategies in selfdirected learning.
-(Scholar) - 3.
-Participate in the education of patients, family members and other health care team members in a respectful manner.
-(Scholar, Professional)

-- 4. Describe the principles of quality improvement and how they relate to patient care and safety.
-(Scholar) - 5.
+- 1. Practice evidence informed medicine. - 2.
+Identify and utilize appropriate evidenced based resources and critical appraisal strategies in self-directed learning. - 3.
+Participate in the education of patients, family members and other health care team members in a respectful manner. - 4.
+Describe the principles of quality improvement and how they relate to patient care and safety. - 5.
 Develop specific, appropriate objectives for subsequent shifts based on personal reflection or preceptor feedback.
-(Scholar, Professional)